 Flight to Japan

-Like with most travel, your flight to Japan will be your number one expense.
+As with most travel, your flight to Japan will be your number one expense.
 It’s best to book in advance if you know your travel dates.
-If you have flexibility with your schedule you stand a greater chance at scoring a deal.
+If you have flexibility with your schedule, you stand a greater chance at scoring a deal.
 We like to use Google Flights and Skyscanner’s open search feature to find good deals to Japan.
-From North America to Japan we’ve paid anywhere from $700-$1500.
+From North America to Japan, we’ve paid anywhere from $700-$1500.

 Car Rental in Japan

-Keep in mind that to rent a car in Japan you need an International Drivers Permit.
-Unlike many other countries who let you rent a car off just your license (as long as it uses the Latin language), in Japan, you need to go the extra mile.
+A car rental can sometimes be a good option if you want to explore Japan on your own terms.
+Car rentals can be had for as little as $40 a day.
+Remember that you need an International Drivers Permit to rent a car in Japan.
+Unlike many countries that let you rent a car off just your license (as long as it uses the Latin language), you need to go the extra mile in Japan.

 Luggage for Japan

 You’ll need to decide if you want a backpack or suitcase for your Japan trip.
-I personally like to travel with a hardshell suitcase for my clothes, and use a carry on backpack for my important electronics.
+I like to travel with a hard shell suitcase for my clothes and use a carry-on backpack for my essential electronics.
 See a few of our posts here for recommendations:

 Travel Insurance for Japan